DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     * *null*: NULL algorithm
     * *sha1-hmac*: HMAC SHA1 algorithm
+    * *aes-128-gcm*: AES-GCM 128-bit algorithm

 ``<auth_key>``

- * Authentication key, NOT available when 'null' algorithm is used
+ * Authentication key, NOT available when 'null' or 'aes-128-gcm' algorithm is used.

  * Optional: No, must followed by <auth_algo> option